How to Schedule Your First In-Person Visit at Piedmont Correctional

 Your first visit can feel overwhelming, but Piedmont Correctional keeps it simple: get approved, schedule your appointment, then confirm the day before.

-No. People in administrative or disciplinary segregation or under control status are restricted to non-contact visits by appointment, and visiting conditions can be changed for security reasons.
-Those validated as STG Level 2 may have contact visits only with approved immediate family, while Level 3 are limited to non-contact visits with approved immediate family.
+Generally, no. People in administrative or disciplinary segregation or control status are typically limited to non-contact visits by appointment.
+STG Level 2 individuals may have contact visits with approved immediate family, while STG Level 3 individuals are restricted to non-contact visits with approved immediate family only.